Pauli propagation enables fast classical simulation of strongly correlated quantum systems: Numerical Simulations

 \subsubsection{8$\times$8 Hubbard}

-Shifting our focus now to the large (128 qubit) two-dimensional Hubbard model, we immediately note that in Table \ref{tbl:hubbard}, the DMRG results contain both a variational energy, as well as an extrapolated energy, since we were not able to go beyond the bond dimension of 6000 while using a single compute node.
-As such, our DMRG extrapolation produces a rather large correction, amounting to around 2\% of the extrapolated energy.
+Shifting our focus now to the two-dimensional Hubbard model, we immediately note that in Table \ref{tbl:hubbard}, the DMRG results contain both a variational energy and an extrapolated energy, since we were not able to go beyond the bond dimension of 6000 while using a single compute node with 64 threads due to memory and compute time limitations.
+As such, our DMRG extrapolation yields a substantial correction, amounting to approximately 1\% of the final energy estimate.
+Compared to DMRG, our SCI calculations with around 9 million determinants achieve a competitive extrapolated energy at a lower CPU time.

-For the 3 tightest vDBF calculations, {\tt 1e-3}, {\tt 5e-4}, and {\tt 2e-4}, we observe 99\% accuracy compared to the extrapolated DMRG results.
-However, comparing the {\tt 5e-4} and {\tt 2e-4} results, we notice that the error appears to increase slightly.
-While this may be a real consequence of the fact that the {\tt 2e-4} calculation is slower to converge (only reaching a variance of $2.4~ t^2$ in 1000 iterations), it might also be a consequence of inaccuracies in our DMRG benchmark.
-We find that the three tightest vDBF calculations are closer to the extrapolated than the best variational DMRG energy, even before extrapolation.
-As such, it's possible that the vDBF results indicate that the true ground state is somewhat lower in energy than what is predicted by DMRG.
+As we see in Fig~\ref{fig:hubbard_extrap}(b), {\tt 1e-4}, {\tt 5e-5}, and {\tt 1e-5}, obtains 99\% accuracy compared to the extrapolated DMRG results.
+We also obtain a better energy estimate compared to CCSD and CCSD(T).
+The tighter thresholds could not reach 1000 iterations due to a cap on total runtime.
+Consistent with the Heisenberg model, the computational cost increases substantially as the truncation threshold is lowered.
+This is explicitly demonstrated by the evolved Hamiltonian at $\epsilon =$ {\tt 1e-5}, which grows to contain approximately 77 million Pauli terms while only reaching 130 iterations within the time allowance.

-Comparing both Heisenberg and Hubbard models, we see that the relationship between the truncation threshold, $\epsilon$, chosen and the length of the resulting transformed Hamiltonian has a relatively consistent relationship.
-In Fig. \ref{fig:ham_scaling}, we show a log-log plot of the number of Paulis in the final Hamiltonian vs the truncation threshold.
-In all 6 systems studied, an order of magnitude decrease in the threshold leads to roughly an order of magnitude increase in size of $H^{(i)}$.
-We see that the Heisenberg lattice appears to have a slower operator growth than the Hubbard model (this is also reflected in the fact that we were able to obtain results with significantly tighter $\epsilon$ values for the Heisenberg examples).
-Finally, we also notice that both 1D examples have a slightly shallower slope, indicating a slower operator spreading due to the higher sparsity of the 1D lattices.
+As illustrated in Fig.~\ref{fig:hubbard_time}(b), the raw variational trajectories for both vDBF (solid lines) and DMRG (black points) converge slowly.
+In contrast, the variance-extrapolated vDBF energies (hollow circles) reach the sub-1\% error regime (grey shaded area) more quickly than the DMRG extrapolations, yielding highly accurate ground-state estimates after fewer iterations or less time.
+To compare them head-to-head, it took DMRG extrapolations around 500 minutes to reach the 1\% region, while vDBF extrapolations required only 3 minutes for {\tt 1e-3}, and 10 minutes for {\tt 1e-4}, and {\tt 5e-5}.